ncinme/hangman-react-redux/README.md

 7. You win when you get every letter of the word before hangman drawing finishes.
 8. You lose if you guess 10 incorrect letters.

+## Install and Run your app on your local machine

+### Update Node Package Manager:
+npm install -g npm@latest

+### Update Nodejs:
+npm install -g node@latest

-# Getting Started with Create React App
+### Install React App
+npx create-react-app@latest hangman-react-redux

+### Install Redux Tool Kit
+Go to the newly created project directory 'hangman-react-redux'\
+npm install --save @reduxjs/toolkit react-redux

+### Clone this repository
+Clone 'master' repo to the project direcotry 'hangman-react-redux'

-## Available Scripts
+### Run Scripts

-The first two scripts are important to run Hangman app.
+**Run follwoing two scripts to launch Hangman app.**

-In the project directory, you can run:
+In the project directory, run:

-### `npm run wordListConverter`
+#### `npm run wordListConverter`

-Converts the any text file in ./src folder to an array and write it to wordList.js file, which can be later referred to select a random word for Hangman game.
+This script converts the any text file in ./src folder to an array and writes it to wordList.js file, which can be later referred to select a random word for Hangman game.
 I have used 'word_list_10000.txt' in this app, and alreadly created wordList.js.

-Reading/Writing file is node js methods, thus this script has to be run separately.
+Reading/Writing file are node js methods, thus this script has to be run separately.

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.